Semiotics is the study of signs, symbols, codes, and how we map or derive meaning from

 the throat.
 10 is covered by the fact that a single color is used for all the writing,

-of 1 since you could easily make a pixel mask that XORs all the text.
+of 1 since you could easily make a binary or pixel mask that XORs all the text.

 I am not certain if this is purely an alphabet, syllabary, or logography, as it seems